Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Portfolios can be shared across accounts.
 - Admin access control is via IAM.
 User access control is initially via IAM - You need ServiceCatalogEndUserAccess to use Service Catalog.
 It doesn't support resource-level permissions nor resource-based policies, which -is weird.
 Portfolio access is instead managed within Service Catalog by associating IAM users/groups/roles with a Portfolio.
 - Launch role: a role that is used to run the templates, instead of the user having the necessary permissions.
 Don't think the user needs iam:PassRole to use it - so a way of constraining user of the permissions in the role.
+- Launch constraint specifics IAM role that AWS Service Catalog assumes when an end user launches a product.
+Must apply a launch constraint to each product individually.
+- Template constraints restrict the configuration parameters that are available for the user when launching the product
+- Different statuses of product versions
+    - Active, Inactive, Deleted
+- The AWS::CloudFormation::StackSet enables you to provision stacks into AWS accounts and across Regions by using a single CloudFormation template

 ## AWS Resource Access Manager (RAM)